inkstitch/pyembroidery/README.md

 * SEQUENCE_BREAK - Break between stitches.
 Inserts a trim and jumps to the next stitch in the sequence.
 * COLOR_BREAK - Breaks between stitches.
 Changes to the next color (unless called before anything was stitched)
 * FRAME_EJECT(x,y) - Breaks the stitches, jumps to the given location, performs a stop, then goes to next stitch accordingly.
-* TRANSLATE(x,y) - Applies an inline translation shift for the encoder.
+* MATRIX_TRANSLATE(tx,ty) - Applies an inline translation shift for the encoder.
 It will treat all future stitches translated from here.
+* MATRIX_SCALE(sx,sy) - Applies an inline scale shift.
+It will scale by that factor for future stitches.
+* MATRIX_ROTATE(r) - Applies an inline rotateion shift.
+It will rotate by that factor for future stitches (in degrees).
+* MATRIX_RESET - Resets the affine transformation matrix.
 * ENABLE_TIE_ON - Enables Tie_on on the fly.
 * ENABLE_TIE_OFF - Enables Tie_off on the fly.
 * DISABLE_TIE_ON - Disables Tie_on on the fly.